kharioki/Food_finder/README.md

-## React_navigation_v5_intro
+## Food_Finder App

-Using [React Navigation](https://reactnavigation.org/docs/getting-started/) to show navigation in a mobile app using drawers, stack, etc.
+An implementation of a food finder app using react-native maps.